-- C) American Indian or Alaskan Native A person having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition. - D) Asian American/Pacific Islander A person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands.
-This area includes, for example china, Japan, Korea, the Philippine Islands, Samoa and Hawaiian Islands. - 10.
-Non-Minority A person who doesn't fall into one of the above racial or ethnic groups. - 11.
-NAPIS National Aging Program Information System Federal requirement for improved reporting by the aging network enacted in 1996. - 12.
-PASSPORT Pre-Admission Screening System Providing Options and Resources for Today Ohio's Medicaid waiver program with a full client tracking data component. - 13.
+- C) American Indian or Alaskan Native Having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment.
+A person having origins in any of the original peoples of North America and who maintains cultural identification through tribal affiliation or community recognition.
+A person having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition. - D) Asian American Having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - E) Native Hawaiian or Pacific Islander Having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands. - 9.
+Non-Minority A person who doesn't fall into one of the above racial or ethnic groups. - 10.
+NAPIS National Aging Program Information System Federal requirement for improved reporting by the aging network enacted in 1996. - 11.
+PASSPORT Pre-Admission Screening System Providing Options and Resources for Today Ohio's Medicaid waiver program with a full client tracking data component. - 12.
 Rural -Rural status will automatically be determined by SAMS based on the client's residence zip code. - 20.
 Service Provider an agency that contracts with the Council on Aging to provide services. - 21.
 Site a location where services are being provided which is different from the location of the service provider. - 22.
 Targeting to provide services to individuals with greatest economic need or greatest social need, with special emphasis on low-income minority individuals.
-Greatest economic need is defines as those persons living below 100% of the federal poverty line.
-Greatest social need is defined as minorities, those living in rural areas, and those living alone.
+Greatest economic need is defined as those persons living below 100% of the federal poverty line.
+Greatest social need is defined as: physical and mental disabilities (i.e. Alzheimer's disease and other related disorders); language barriers; and cultural, social, or geographical isolation, including isolation caused by racial or ethnic status (i.e. Holocaust survivors), that restricts the ability of an individual to perform normal daily tasks; or threatens the capacity of the individual to live independently.